wp-plugins/resume-submissions-job-postings/readme.txt

 * Widget to Show Job Postings
 * Give User Ability to Use TinyMCE on the Cover Letter and the Resume fields
 * Lets Admin choose what is shown and required
+* Automatically fills in the first name, last name, and email fields if the user is logged in
 * Allow Admin to create input fields (coming soon)
 * Allow User attachment (coming soon)
 * Save/Download Submitted Resume as PDF or Spreadsheet (coming soon)